Arno von Lenski: German Democratic Republic

 After the foundation of the German Democratic Republic Lenski was formally acknowledged as a "Victim of Fascism" in October 1949 and became a member of the council of the National Democratic Party of East Germany (NDPD) in May 1950.
 Between March 1951 and July 1952 Lenski worked at the municipal administration of Berlin.
 Starting on 1 August 1952 he joined the staff of the East German paramilitary Kasernierte Volkspolizei (Barracked People's Police) and was responsible for the configuration of tank troops.
 On 28 April 1953 he was promoted to Commander of Tank Troops (Chef der Panzertruppen) at the "Department of National Defence" at Strausberg and became a major general of the National People's Army after its foundation.

 Beginning in 1954 Lenski was observed by the East German Secret Police (Stasi).
 In December 1957 the Socialist Unity Party of Germany decided to release Lenski from duty in the National People's Army and Lenski retired on 31 July 1958.

 In 1952 Lenski became a member of the East German Parliament for the NDPD.
 After his retirement he joined several equestrian associations and was a member of the East German Olympic Committee and the executive board of the Society for German-Soviet Friendship and the East German Gymnastics and Sports Association.
-Lenski was the President of the equestrian sports society, the equestrian board of the paramilitary Gesellschaft für Sport und Technik and the Consortium of former officers.
+Lenski was the President of the equestrian sports society, and the equestrian board of the paramilitary Gesellschaft für Sport und Technik.
+In 1964, he succeeded Otto Korfes as chairman of the Association of Former Officers.

 Lenski died on 4 October 1986 and was buried at Strausberg.